FHantke/brave-browser-wiki/sccache-for-faster-builds.md

 [More information about sccache](https://github.com/mozilla/sccache)

+This is currently used at Brave only for iOS builds.

 `sccache` helps save a lot of time by caching the object files you compile.
 If something triggers a rebuild (ex: you delete the `src/out` directory), `sccache` will try to use its cache.
 Once installed, you can see the number of hits/misses by running `sccache -s`.
 You'll see an output like this:
 ```
 Compile requests              9144